 The two-sided price quote tells us the exchange rate for buying or selling the base currency in terms of the price currency.
 This understanding is crucial when interpreting exchange rate quotes in the financial market.

 Now, if you’ve ever gone through this process before, you may have noticed something interesting.
-These airport kiosks typically display two prices for each currency they deal with a lower price known as the bid and a higher price known as the ask.
+These airport kiosks typically display two prices (just like the trading platform of your favourite broker) for each currency they deal with a lower price known as the bid and a higher price known as the ask.
 So, when you exchanged your EUR for JPY, you transacted at the lower bid price.
 And when you exchanged JPY for EUR, you had to use the higher ask price.

 Essentially, this airport exchange kiosk serves as a simplified version of a bank, dealer, or broker, although it lacks all the additional features.

 We’ve established that the base currency’s price is displayed in terms of the price currency, with the bid consistently lower than the offer.
-In addition, financial institutions such as banks, or brokers buy the base currency at a low price and sell it at a higher price to generate profits, contributing to the spread, which is the difference between the bid and offer/ask.
+In addition, financial institutions such as banks, or brokers buy the base currency at a low price and sell it at a higher price to generate profits.
+That’s all there is to it.
+It is the difference between the bid and offer/ask.
+However, despite this simplicity, many people struggle with the concept.
+We’ve worked with hundreds of beginner traders and consistently see confusion around spreads.

 The spread is an important concept in the forex market because it directly affects the profitability of trades.
 When the spread is narrow, it means that the difference between the bid and ask prices is small, resulting in lower transaction costs for traders.
 This is favorable as it allows traders to enter and exit positions with minimal impact on their profits.